2026 United States gubernatorial elections: Ohio

 Governor Mike DeWine, a Republican, was re-elected in 2022 with 62.4% of the vote.
 He will be term-limited by the Ohio Constitution in 2026 and cannot seek re-election to a third consecutive term.

-On the Republican side, former Morgan County School Board President Heather Hill has announced her candidacy, as has Biotech entrepreneur and former candidate for the Republican Party nomination in the 2024 United States presidential election Vivek Ramaswamy.
+On the Republican side, biotech entrepreneur and former candidate for the Republican Party nomination in the 2024 presidential election Vivek Ramaswamy has announced a campaign, which has won the support of President Trump and Vice President Vance, the latter an Ohioan.
 Ohio attorney general Dave Yost, who announced his candidacy for governor in January 2025, withdrew from the race and endorsed Ramaswamy in May 2025.
+Ramaswamy defeated automotive entrepreneur Casey Putsch in the Republican primary on May 5, 2026.

-As for Democrats, former Ohio Department of Health Director Dr. Amy Acton has said she will run for Governor.
-Former U.S. Representative and 2022 U.S. Senate nominee Tim Ryan has expressed interest in running, as have former Ohio Democratic Party Chairman Chris Redfern.
-Former U.S. Senator Sherrod Brown had expressed interested in running, but announced in August 2025 that he would run in the 2026 United States Senate special election in Ohio.
+Former Ohio Department of Health Director Dr. Amy Acton is the Democratic nominee, as no other candidate filed by the February 4, 2026 deadline.

 Oklahoma

 Governor Kevin Stitt, a Republican, was re-elected in 2022 with 55.4% of the vote.
 He will be term-limited by the Oklahoma Constitution in 2026 and cannot seek re-election to a third term.

-Attorney General Gentner Drummond, former Oklahoma Secretary of Budget Mike Mazzei, former Speaker of the Oklahoma House of Representatives Charles McCall, former Oklahoma Secretary of Public Safety Chip Keating, who is the son of former governor Frank Keating, and former state senator Jake A. Merrick are all seeking the Republican nomination.
-Other potential Republican candidates include Lieutenant Governor Matt Pinnell, State Senate President Greg Treat, and State Superintendent of Public Instruction Ryan Walters.
+Attorney General Gentner Drummond, former Oklahoma Secretary of Budget Mike Mazzei, former Speaker of the Oklahoma House of Representatives Charles McCall, former Oklahoma Secretary of Public Safety Chip Keating, who is the son of former governor Frank Keating, and former state senator Jake A. Merrick all ran for the Republican nomination.
+Drummond and Mazzei advanced to a runoff, which took place on August 25.
+Mazzei narrowly defeated Drummond with 50.3% of the vote to become the Republican nominee.

-On the Democratic side, state representative Cyndi Munson is running for governor.
+State representative Cyndi Munson defeated securities trader Arya Azma for the Democratic nomination.

 Oregon

 Governor Tina Kotek, a Democrat, was elected in 2022 with 47% of the vote.
-She is eligible to run for re-election, but has not yet stated if she will do so.
+She is running for re-election to a second term.

-On the Republican side, Marion County commissioner Danielle Bethell, geonomics researcher Kyle Duyck, and candidate for Oregon Commissioner of Labor in 2022 Robert Neuman have announced candidacies.
-Former professional mixed martial artist Chael Sonnen has expressed interest in running for governor.
+On the Republican side, former minority leader of the Oregon House of Representatives and 2022 nominee for governor Christine Drazan defeated a field that included former professional basketball player and 2010 nominee Chris Dudley, state representative Ed Diehl, Marion County commissioner Danielle Bethell, geonomics researcher Kyle Duyck, and candidate for Oregon Commissioner of Labor in 2022 Robert Neuman.

 Pennsylvania

 Governor Josh Shapiro, a Democrat, was elected in 2022 with 56.5% of the vote.
-He is eligible to run for reelection but has not stated if he plans to do so.
+He is running for reelection to a second term and is the Democratic nominee.

-Pennsylvania Treasurer Stacy Garrity, a Republican, has announced a campaign.
-State senators Doug Mastriano, the Republican nominee against Shapiro in 2022, and Scott Martin, a candidate for governor in 2022, are also considering running.
-The U.S. Representative from Pennsylvania's 9th congressional district, Dan Meuser was endorsed by Donald Trump, but Meuser declined to run.
+The Republican nominee is Pennsylvania Treasurer Stacy Garrity.